maduck/GoWDiscordTeamBot/CONTRIBUTING.md

 ## Submitting Code

 ### Workflow
- 1. Fork this repositoryK
+ 1. Fork this repository.
- 2. Commit your changes into master
+ 2. Commit your changes into a branch of your choice.
- 3. File a pull request
+ 3. File a pull request.
  4. Gary will have a proper look and discards everything that is not of proper quality, see below.

 ### Code Quality Rules